FP138

 Banque Ouest Africaine de Développement (West African Development Bank)

-Director of the Environment and Climate Finance Direction (DEFIC)
+Head of the Department of Environment and Climate Finance

 National Designated Authority